 In the beginning of January 2016, the Law for the Amendment of the Israeli Tax Ordinance was published, according to which the corporate income tax rate will be reduced to 25% (instead of 26.5%).
-The new corporate income tax rate will apply to income that was generated or accrued as of January 1, 2016, and as of January 2017 the corporate income tax rate will be 24% and during 2018 it be decreased to 23%.
+The new corporate income tax rate will apply to income that was generated or accrued as of January 1, 2016.
+On December 29, 2016, the Economic Efficiency Law (Amendments to Legislation for the Achievement of the Budget targets for the 2017 and 2018 Budget Years) 2016, in the framework of which the following tax changes were determined: